Optimizing city-scale traffic through modeling observations of vehicle movements

+\textbf{Results' visualization}: One benefit of using a discrete-event model with particle filter is that we can qualitatively visualize how vehicles move in a city-scale road network in accordance with ``probe'' vehicle locations, and how traffic policies change vehicle behavior.
+Fig. \ref{fig:visualization} compares the distributions of vehicles in the ground truth and in a particle trajectory (Eq. \ref{eq:pf-path}) using as an example the Dakar data set through two snapshots taken at the same time.
+It can be observed from the figures that the vehicle density in ground truth and estimation agree with each other, and both are proportional to the density of ``probe'' vehicles.

-\textbf{Evaluation results}: Figure \ref{fig:performance_comparison} summarizes the MSE and $R^{2}$ performance statistics of the four models for vehicle tracking task, i.e. estimating the numbers of vehicles up to now, with short term prediction (10 minutes) and with long term prediction (1 hour) on all the datasets.
-The Dakar dataset is too large for DNN, RNN and EKF, which indicates the better scalability of PFSKM.
-PFSKM has the lowest MSE across different times of a day, which is followed by DNN, EKF, and RNN in order (top row, lower is better); PFSKM has the highest $R^{2}$ across different locations, which is followed by DNN, EKF, and RNN (bottom row, higher is better).
+\textbf{Evaluation results}: Figure \ref{fig:performance_comparison} summarizes the MSE and $R^{2}$ performance statistics of the four models for a vehicle-tracking task --- estimating the numbers of vehicles up to now, with short-term (10 minutes) and long-term prediction (1 hour) on all the datasets.
+The Dakar dataset is simply too large for DNN, RNN, and EKF, which demonstrates the superior scalability of PFSKM.
+PFSKM has the lowest MSE across different times of day, followed in order by DNN, EKF, and RNN (top row, lower is better).
+PFSKM also has the highest $R^{2}$ across different locations, followed by DNN, EKF, and RNN (bottom row, higher is better).